What We Do

 Municipal Collaboration

 Climate-related infrastructure costs do not affect all Wisconsin communities equally.
-In Wisconsin, Tribal Nations, rural and agricultural areas, low-income neighborhoods, and communities with aging infrastructure may face disproportionate fiscal strain as climate impacts place growing pressure on local budgets.
+Tribal Nations, rural and agricultural areas, low-income neighborhoods, and communities with aging infrastructure often face disproportionate fiscal strain as climate impacts place growing pressure on local budgets.

 When climate impacts create real costs for roads, water systems, emergency services, and extreme weather recovery, those costs should not fall solely on taxpayers and local governments.
-We work to ensure all communities, especially those with limited tax bases, are not left carrying the rising public costs of climate damage alone.
+We work alongside communities - especially those with limited tax bases - to advance policy and legal pathways that address these costs and ensure fiscal responsibility, so communities are not left to bear the burden of climate damage alone.

 Community Outreach